mochodek/py-ccflex/README.md

 used in csv files).
 * --all - the flag is used without parameters; if present all the columns will be stored in the output file, otherwise only 'id', 'contents',  and 'class_name'
+* --chunk_size - the size of the batch of lines that will be read and processed (allows to read big files).
+* --split_files - the flag is used without parameters; when used a separate html file will be generated for each chunk of lines (see --chunk_size).

 *Output:*
 * <output file name> - a html file will be stored in reports folder in the workspace